bloominstituteoftechnology/Sprint-Challenge-Mongo/Answers.md

     Mongoose allows us to create a schema so we can define document attributes, validation of data, and class methods.
 We then create a model from the schema.
 This model has methods for CRUD operations.

 1. Explain a way to break up an API into Sub-Applications, which tool did we use to do that?
+We can use middleware such as Express Router.